apjanke/octave-chrono/doc-project/Developer-Notes.md

 ## Overall

-* See if Ubuntu can install a newer Octave; on Travis it's on Octave 3.8.1 and that breaks my tests.
 * Documentation
 * Add more BISTs
 * Remove planar-gen boilerplate and isnan2()s once I'm sure class structure is set